Nadelio/Nakaikiki-Language-Documents/Markdown/Alphabet.md

 - prounounced "dough"

 `Du`:
-- means you, your, you're, their, theirs, it, they
+- means you, your, you're, their, theirs, it, or they
 - there are no gender pronouns in `Nakaikiki`, so use this letter regardless of a person's gender, when talking about/to them
 - pronounced "doo"

 `Ha`:
+- means body, piece, or part
-- Unfinished
+- pronounced "hah"

 `Hu`:
+- means top, above, high, or height
-- Unfinished
+- pronounced "who"

 `So`:
+- means soft, squishy, or smooth
+- can be used for both describing texture and more abstract words, including people
-- Unfinished
+- pronounced "soh"

 `Shi`:
+- means happy, positive, good, healthy, energy, or like
-- Unfinished
+- pronounced "she"

 `Po`:
+- means get, want, need, or obtain
-- Unfinished
+- pronounced "poh"

 `Sh`:
+- means look, see, or sight
-- Unfinished
+- pronounced "shuh"

 `Ra`:
+- means right, side, or offset
+- to make the word "left", use `Na` and `Ra` together: `Nara`
-- Unfinished
+- pronounced "rah"

 `Fo`:
+- means forward, go, or move
+- can use `Na` to make this mean "stop" or "backward": `Nafo`
-- Unfinished
+- pronounced "foe"

 `Ti`:
+- means time, current, sudden(ly), day
+- pronounced "tye"

+`Ko`:
+- means cause/from/original
+- pronounced "koh"

+`No`:
+- *Currently meaningless*
-- Unfinished
+- pronounced "noh"

 ## Numbers
 `Nabe`: 0 (Nah-beh)\